RavenousLegs

 1. Have a Strong Reason to Travel Solo

-Solo Travel is not a trend to be followed.
-Yes, it sounds cool to see a woman traveling solo, but it’s not for the trend or for the cool solo-selfies that you would enjoy traveling solo.
-Travel itself is a very deep, meaningful event for me.
-I see travel as the best way to eveolve.
+Solo travel isn’t a trend to be followed.
+While it may seem appealing to see women traveling solo, it’s not for the trend or the cool solo-selfies you might enjoy.
+For me, travel is a profound and meaningful experience.
+I view it as the best way to evolve.

 RavenousLegs - Insights into Solo Traveling